rm511130/Tanzu-Workshop-TKGI/WIP.md

 pks resize user1 --num-nodes 10
 pks delete-cluster user2
 ```
+- As you can see Operations has placed guardrails that kept you from making your K8s cluster too big, or from deleting a cluster that was not yours.

 - Now let's take a look at K8s Namespaces by deploying a slightly differeny Docker Image to a new Namespace in your cluster:
 ```
 kubectl create namespace factorial